Published: October 22, 2019 | Updated: April 20, 2020 | Posted by: Venus Zoleta | Gadget Protect

 Uh-oh.
 Your precious phone slipped out of your hands while you’re playing Mobile Legends or taking selfies by the pool.
 Yes, it’s a freak-out moment.
 Getting your phone damaged by water or an accidental drop is much more terrifying than any Halloween horror story.

 But don’t panic—you can still save your broken phone and restore or replace it in no time.
-Keep these tips in mind for when your device gets damaged.
+Keep these damage hacks in mind for when your device gets damaged.

 Smartphone screens are made of glass.
 So when yours breaks, it shatters into pieces with sharp edges.
 Be careful not to touch the broken portion when picking up your damaged phone.
 If there are loose shards, don’t touch them with your bare hands—use a thick towel to protect your fingers from cuts.

 Until you get your unit repaired or replaced, try this quick fix: stick a clear packing tape onto the broken part of the damaged phone screen to hold it together.
 Or add a screen protector to prevent the screen from breaking further.

 Take your cellphone out of the water as quickly as possible.
 Is your phone still on?
 Shut it off right away to avoid a short circuit.
 However, if it’s already off, let it stay that way and don’t attempt to turn it on.
 Take out the battery (only if it’s removable), SIM cards, and microSD cards, too.